February 1967 QST

 Holes are drilled through the bamboo with a No. 52 bit, in the plane of the element

 as shown in Fig. 5.
 No. 16 tinned solid copper bus wire was used for all of

 the elements and for the gamma-matching sections.
 If care is used in measuring the

-distance from the center of the spider to the appropriate place on the bamboo before drilling, the elements'
+distance from the center of the spider to the appropriate place on the bamboo before

+is bowed.
 Approximately 550 feet of wire is used in this quad.
 It would be wise

 to secure 600 feet to allow for some waste.